Sustainability at the RBC Heritage

 - Harbour Town Golf Links is accessible by bicycle, with bicycle parking located within walking distance of the Harbour Town Clubhouse and the perimeter of the golf course.

 - Harbour Town Golf Links, along with the two other courses in The Sea Pines Resort, received the GEO Certified® distinction in 2015.
 Only ten golf facilities in the U.S. have been awarded this honor for measurably advancing comprehensive sustainability.

 - Since 2006, Harbour Town Golf Links has been certified as an Audubon Cooperative Sanctuary.
 Less than 5 percent of U.S. golf courses have this prestigious environmental designation.

 How to be a green patron

-Travel the better way—carpool, bike or walk to the event to help reduce harmful vehicle emissions.
+- Travel the better way—Carpool, bike or walk to the event to reduce vehicle emissions.

-Watch your step—Harbour Town Golf Links has been certified as an Audubon Cooperative Sanctuary and many of the vegetative features surrounding wetlands and lagoons are important wildlife habitats and buffers to protect water quality.
+- Watch your step—Harbour Town Golf Links is GEO Certified® and has been designated as an Audubon Cooperative Sanctuary.
+Many of the vegetative features surrounding wetlands and lagoons are important wildlife habitats and buffers to protect water quality.

 Read the full 2016 RBC Heritage Presented by Boeing Sustainability Review, produced by the Golf Environment Organization by clicking the download button below.